 Yes, this issue has been at the forefront of the Uniform Review Steering Committee’s work.
 A two-year transition period between 2019, when the uniform is introduced, and 2021, when the new uniform will be compulsory, will enable families to plan and prepare.

 In addition, the current blazer and jumper will continue to be available at a discount of 50% to assist families in transitioning.
 Current shirts, socks and ties will also be available at a 50% discount.

 In the long run, the cost to parents will be significantly less, with students from Prep to Year 10 wearing the same uniform (apart from a change of tie at Year 7) and the Senior Blazer being presented to the boys by the School.
 The pricing of the new uniform is in line with our previous prices (lower, in some cases), other schools and the general market for school uniforms.

 Noone Imagewear runs a program whereby outdated academic uniforms can be used by less privileged communities.
-More details about this program will be released soon.

 This two-year process has been both exciting and rigorous.
 Sincere thanks